Zhihu

-Zhihu (知乎 (Zhīhū)) is a forum website where questions are created, answered, edited, and organized by its users.
+Zhihu (知乎 (Zhīhū)) is a Chinese social question and answer site and news aggregator.
 Originally based in Chengdu and with creators from Sichuan, China, the website launched on January 26, 2011.
 The number of registered users on Zhihu exceeded 10 million by the end of 2013, and reached 17 million as of May 2015, with 250 million monthly page views.
-By the end of 2018, the number of registered users of Zhihu exceeded 220 million and the website accumulated more than 30 million questions and 130 million answers.

 History

 Zhihu began development in August 2010.
 It went through a closed beta test at the end of December 2010.
 The final product went online on January 26, 2011.
 It has reportedly received funding from Kai-Fu Lee's Innovation Works, Qiming Ventures, SAIF Partners, Tencent, and Sogou.

-In October 2011, Zhihu completed its A-round of funding for 7 million USD from Innovation Works and Qiming Ventures.
+In October 2011, Zhihu completed its A-round of funding for US$7 million from Innovation Works and Qiming Ventures.

-In 2015, Zhihu completed its C-round of funding for 55 million USD.
+In 2015, Zhihu completed its C-round of funding for US$55 million.

 In 2017, Zhihu officially commercialized.
-In August 2018, Zhihu completed its E-round of funding, raising 270 million USD for a total company valuation at 2.5 billion USD.
-On August 12, 2019, Zhihu completed a subsequent F-round of funding led by Chinese short video platform Kuaishou and technology company Baidu, garnering 450 million USD.
+In August 2018, Zhihu completed its E-round of funding, raising US$270 million for a total company valuation at US$2.5 billion.
+On August 12, 2019, Zhihu completed a subsequent F-round of funding led by Chinese short video platform Kuaishou and technology company Baidu, garnering US$450 million.
 As a result, Baidu mobile app searches would directly return Zhihu content.

 In December 2021, ten of Zhihu's shareholders, including Sogou and Tencent's investment arm, sold all of their stakes (78% ownership) in Beijing Zhizhe Tianxia Technology, the parent company of Zhihu.
 All shares were transferred to the founder and CEO, Zhou Yuan (周源 (Zhōu Yuán)), who owned more than 99% of the company thereafter.
 This occurred three days after regulatory pressures from the Beijing branch of the Cyberspace Administration of China (CAC), during which Zhihu was instructed to rectify practices that had led to unlawful release of information.

 Zhihu's initial public offering on the New York Stock Exchange came on March 26, 2021.
 Zhihu started trading on the Hong Kong Stock Exchange on April 11, 2022.